 Google Wallet is a default app included with Android smartphones.
 It allows users to add funds and credit/debit cards to a digital wallet they can use to make purchases through various means, including tap-to-pay and online stores.
 In addition to payment methods, Google Wallet integrates with other services to add various digital "cards" to your wallet.
 These services includes tickets to live concerts and sporting events, public transit passes, digital car keys, gift cards and loyalty programs for restaurants and retailers.

-Google Wallet offered excellent security for its users, including unauthorized purchase security, as well as lost or stolen phone protection.
-Additionally, Google Wallet required a PIN for NFC transactions and had payment encryption.
+Google Wallet offers excellent security for its users, including unauthorized purchase resolution and lost or stolen phone protection.
+Additionally, Google Wallet requires a PIN (personal identification number) or biometric for transactions and encrypts all payments.

 How do I use the tap-to-pay feature for Google Wallet?

 Tap-to-pay utilizes near-field communication, or NFC (near-field communication), to complete transactions wirelessly.
 Once you've added a payment source, hold your device near the payment terminal.
 You can authenticate with your fingerprint, face, PIN, or password if required.